playdeezgames/ThePathToQuotidian/ChapterOne.md

 12 Shoo Git, sleeping hungrily and fitfully.

-13 Shoo Git, in the morning, hearing a rooster crow.

-14 Shoo Git, not much after that, on the edge of the woods and farmland, looking for enemies and seeking the source of the noise.

-15 Shoo Git, hiding, observing a farmer weeding and hoeing.

-16 Shoo Git, exploring, skulking about the farm.

-17 Shoo Git, discovering the hen-house.

-18 Shoo Git, running away with a chicken while the other chickens raise the alarm.

-19 Shoo Git, evading farmers, running into the woods.

-20 Shoo Git, hiding from hunters, in the woods.

-21 Shoo Git, taking a respite in the hollowed tree, eating the chicken.

-22 Shoo Git, the next night, at the hen house, cautiously exploring.

-23 Shoo Git, discovering a snare, taking the device.

-24 Shoo Git, discovering a baited deadfall, figuring out its mechanism.

-25 Shoo Git, deliberately tripping a deadfall harmlessly.

-26 Shoo Git, eating the bait from the dead fall.

-27 Shoo Git, retreated to the woods.

-28 Shoo Git, having set the snare along a rabbit path.

-29 Shoo Git, sleeping in the tree hollow.

-30 Shoo Git, eating snared rabbit for breakfast.

-31 Shoo Git, hearing dogs and approaching hunters.

 # Scene II

+(introduce Leutfrid Oakenbottom, escape from Leubast Silverstring)

 # Scene III

+1 Shoo Git, in the morning, hearing a rooster crow.

+2 Shoo Git, not much after that, on the edge of the woods and farmland, looking for enemies and seeking the source of the noise.

+3 Shoo Git, hiding, observing a farmer weeding and hoeing.

+4 Shoo Git, exploring, skulking about the farm.

+5 Shoo Git, discovering the hen-house.

+6 Shoo Git, running away with a chicken while the other chickens raise the alarm.

+7 Shoo Git, evading farmers, running into the woods.

+8 Shoo Git, hiding from hunters, in the woods.

+9 Shoo Git, taking a respite in the hollowed tree, eating the chicken.

+10 Shoo Git, the next night, at the hen house, cautiously exploring.

+11 Shoo Git, discovering a snare, taking the device.

+12 Shoo Git, discovering a baited deadfall, figuring out its mechanism.

+13 Shoo Git, deliberately tripping a deadfall harmlessly.

+14 Shoo Git, eating the bait from the dead fall.

+15 Shoo Git, retreated to the woods.

+16 Shoo Git, having set the snare along a rabbit path.

+17 Shoo Git, sleeping in the tree hollow.

 # Scene IV

+(Leutfrid continues, trying to make his way in the wilderness)

 # Scene V

+(shoo and leutfrid meet)

+X Shoo Git, eating snared rabbit for breakfast.

+X Shoo Git, hearing dogs and approaching hunters.